TanStack/router/docs/framework/react/guide/code-splitting.md

 > ⚠️ **Experimental:** This feature is experimental and currently in development.
 It is not recommended for production use.

+> ⚠️ **Important:** This feature is currently does not work with Rspack/Rsbuild.
+If you are familiar with [Unplugin](https://unplugin.unjs.io) or Rspack, please let us know if you can help us get this working!

 When using the `experimental.enableCodeSplitting` feature, TanStack Router will automatically code split your route files based on the non-critical route configuration mentioned above.

 The automatic code-splitting feature is **ONLY** available when you are using file-based routing with one of our [supported bundlers](../../guide/file-based-routing#prerequisites).
 This will **NOT** work if you are **only** using the CLI (`@tanstack/router-cli`).